A Drug Possession Conviction Can Impact Your Life

 All drug possession charges should be taken seriously.
 Even misdemeanors like possession of marijuana can lead to serious consequences.
 One that catches many people by surprise is that if they plead guilty to possession of marijuana, they could face driver’s license suspension.
 Possession charges involving harder drugs are felonies with even more serious consequences.
 At Beckdefense, we are ready to protect you from these consequences.

-With more than 20 years of experience on our side, we know how to protect your rights and help you navigate the criminal justice system.
+With more than 35 years of combined experience on our side, we know how to protect your rights and help you navigate the criminal justice system.
 To schedule a free initial consultation, contact us online, or call 251-517-0964 or toll free at 866-935-0465.

 Defense Against Misdemeanor Drug Possession Charges